Getting started, troubleshooting, and contact

 A typical measurement walk takes 3–5 minutes for a standard room.
 The app plays repeating sine sweeps while you walk, and shows a coverage map in real time.
 You'll reach good coverage (90%+) with a slow, thorough walk through the space.

 Acoustic measurements are more accurate when the ambient noise level is low.
-SonarRoom checks noise conditions before starting.
-If your room is noisy, measurements will still work but may have reduced accuracy in quiet frequency ranges.
-Turn off fans, HVAC, and other noise sources if possible.
+SonarRoom checks noise conditions before starting and uses ambient noise gating to flag sweeps compromised by transient noise events (door slams, HVAC surges).
+If your room is noisy, measurements will still work — the adaptive deconvolution suppresses noise at affected frequencies, and the coherence display shows you exactly which parts of the measurement are reliable.
+Turn off fans, HVAC, and other noise sources if possible for best results.

 Before measuring, SonarRoom plays a sharp impulse through your audio system and listens with the phone mic.
 This measures the round-trip delay (phone to DAC to amp to speaker to air to phone mic).
-This offset is essential for accurate impulse response extraction — it ensures each recorded sweep is aligned correctly with the known test signal.
+This offset is essential for accurate impulse response extraction.
+For wireless connections (Bluetooth/AirPlay), the app automatically plays a warm-up tone first to wake your DAC from standby and waits for the wireless stream to stabilize before calibrating.
+For surround systems, per-channel latency calibration measures timing offsets for each individual speaker.

 Yes.
 SonarRoom offers a point-by-point mode where you stand at a position, tap "Measure Here," and the app runs a full sweep set.
 You then move to the next position and repeat.
 The app suggests an optimal grid pattern for your room.